HomeStage and TheaterEvil Dead: The Musical

 Evil Dead: The Musical

-Writer/director Sam Raimi and veteran actor Bruce Campbell initially created three Evil Dead films as part of a trilogy, and Evil Dead: The Musical finds a way to incorporate the main plotlines of the first two while adding key dialogue from the third as well.
+Writer/director Sam Raimi and veteran actor Bruce Campbell initially filmed Evil Dead as a trilogy, and Evil Dead: The Musical finds a way to incorporate the main plotlines of the first two releases while adding key dialogue from the third as well.
 The first act, for instance, is primarily based on the original Evil Dead from 1981, while the second act follows the narrative of 1987’s Evil Dead II.
 Like those films, the main setting for Evil Dead: The Musical is a cabin in the woods containing an ancient book that has the ability to raise an ancient evil.

-The third movie in the series, Army of Darkness, takes place in the medieval 1300s, and while not directly a part of Evil Dead: The Musical, the backstory of lead character Ash Williams’ employment in the housewares department of retail chain S-Mart, classic lines like “This is my Boomstick!” and even the final scene from Army of Darkness are part of the musical nonetheless.
+The third movie in the series, Army of Darkness, takes place in the medieval 1300s, and while not directly part of Evil Dead: The Musical, lead character Ash Williams’ employment at a retail store, classic lines like “This is my Boomstick!” and even the final scene from Army of Darkness are incorporated into the production nonetheless.

-In June 2014, Pittsburgh theater troupe No Name Players brought Evil Dead: The Musical to the Steel City for a three week engagement at Off the Wall Theater in Carnegie.
-Because of the scope of the special effects needed for the production, No Name Players launched a Kickstarter campaign in April 2014 to raise the necessary funds to make their version as successful as possible.
+In June 2014, Pittsburgh theater troupe No Name Players brought Evil Dead: The Musical to the Steel City for a three week engagement at Off the Wall Theater in nearby Carnegie.
+Because of the scope of the special effects needed for the production, No Name Players launched a Kickstarter campaign in April 2014 to raise the necessary funds.
 The money was put to good use, allowing the theater troupe to enlist local award-winning special effects artist Steve Tolin to help create the overall atmosphere of the performance.

 Then there’s the blood splatter.
-Both Evil Dead and Evil Dead II used buckets of blood within their frames, and Evil Dead: The Musical is no different.
-Although the first few rows of Off the Wall Theater were designated as splash zones, No Name Players emphasized that no one was immune, going so far as to ask patrons to sign blood splatter wavers and handing out plastic ponchos for them to wear.
+Both Evil Dead and Evil Dead II used buckets of fake blood within their screen frames, and Evil Dead: The Musical is no different.
+Although the first few rows of Off the Wall Theater were designated as “splash zones,” No Name Players emphasized that no one was immune, going so far as to ask patrons to sign blood splatter wavers and handing out plastic ponchos for them to wear.

 Rather than be deterred, audience members embraced this particular aspect of the performance, anticipating the coming onslaught during scenes involving a chainsaw and later when an axe is used to dismember various body parts.
 Those scenes were paltry, however, compared to the unexpected moments of Act II and the literal blood-bath that arrived as Evil Dead: The Musical reached its climax.

-No Name Player’s director Don DiGiulio tied all of these competing elements of Evil Dead: The Musical – the acting, singing, special effects and blood splatter – into a tight package that fit in perfectly with the Off the Wall Theater.
-The V Theater at the Planet Hollywood Resort and Casino in Las Vegas, for instance, has a 450-seat capacity and offers a staggering 100-seat splatter zone for its ongoing performances of Evil Dead: The Musical.
+The V Theater at the Planet Hollywood Resort and Casino in Las Vegas has a 450-seat capacity and offers a staggering 100-seat splatter zone for its ongoing performances of Evil Dead: The Musical.

-The Off the Wall Theater has a 96-seat capacity in comparison, but in the hands of DiGiulio and the rest of the No Name Player’s production staff, the cozier space made the Pittsburgh version of Evil Dead: The Musical an equally enjoyable experience than anything the flash and glitter of Vegas can conjure.
+In comparison, the Off the Wall Theater in Carnegie has a 96-seat capacity, but in the hands of director Don DiGiulio and the rest of the No Name Player’s production staff, the cozier space made the Pittsburgh version of Evil Dead: The Musical an equally enjoyable experience – if not more so – than anything the flash and glitter of Vegas could ever conjure.

 Anthony Letizia